camunda/camunda-docs-manual/content/installation/full/tomcat/configuration.md

 ## Session Cookie in Webapps

-The deployment descriptor of the Web applications needs to be adjusted, to configure the **Session Cookie**.
+To configure the **Session Cookie**, you can adjust the deployment descriptor of the Web applications.

-You can find it under `WEB-INF/web.xml`.
-Please watch out for the following section:
+You can find it in the `WEB-INF/web.xml` in the following section:

 ```xml
 ...
 <session-config>